How to Be More Mindful at Home

 You might also like...

 If the ongoing pandemic has left you feeling a little more anxious than usual, you are most certainly not alone.
-Many of us find solace in meeting friends, taking yoga classes, and the regularity of a daily routine – most of which are now temporarily unavailable to us.
-However, until we can make a somewhat substantial return to reality, we can learn to be a little more mindful at home.
+Many of us find solace in meeting friends, taking yoga classes, and the regularity of a daily routine – most of which are now either temporarily unavailable to us or presented in a ‘new norm’.
+However, until we can make a full return to reality, we can learn to be a little more mindful at home.

 Wondering how you can put these points into practice?
 Here we share our top tips for being more mindful at home.